-Task 1551 Diving: Stopper (Stopple) Pipe
+Task 1551 Diving: Perform Stopping of Pipe

-Task Guidance.
-This task includes the insertion and removal of a stopper (stopple).
-It also includes pressure verification.
-Hot tapping is covered in Task 1541, Diving: Perform an Underwater Mechanical Tap.
+(a) Task Guidance.
+This task includes the insertion and removal of a stopper (stopple) as well as pressure verification.
+This task does not include the items addressed in Task 1541, Diving: Perform an Underwater Mechanical